 More value chains.
-AgroBIG will continue to support 4 value chains that were attended to during the first phase of the Programme: onion, potato, rice and maize.
-Another 4 additional value chains have been included during Phase II: tomato, dairy milk, goat and sheep fattening and production of eggs and poultry meat.
+AgroBIG will continue to support four value chains that were attended to during the first phase of the Programme: onion, potato, rice and maize.
+Another four additional value chains have been included during Phase II: tomato, dairy milk, goat and sheep fattening and production of eggs and poultry meat.

 Value Addition focus.
 The second phase focuses on value addition, job creation and most importantly, creation of sustainable market linkages and contract-based supply.

 Finance.
 AgroBIG strives to improve access to finance and financial services to producers, cooperatives and various other actors within the selected value chains.